leoparada/simple-text-clustering/README.md

 DOCUMENTS ARE FILTERED BY A WORD.
 IN THIS CASE HEADERS THAT CONTAIN "WAR"

-Simple bag of words is used with tfdif
+Simple bag of words is used with tfidf